- a) who cares

 Yes, it’s hard for me, too.
 I grew up eating brown rice—lots of it.
 My mother, who was raised on Uncle Ben’s rice, thought it was a huge improvement.
 With all that bran and germ in tact it seems like a superfood!
-It has almost twice the protein and fiber of white rice and 4 times as much omega 3 essential oils.
+Brown rice has almost twice the protein and fiber of white rice and 4 times as much Omega-3 essential oils.
 Lots of great nutrients like zinc and magnesium.
 What could possibly be the problem?

 - Phytates.
 Like all grains, rice contains anti-nutrients like phytates in order to protect itself from being eaten.
 Phytates bind to minerals and impede proper digestion.
 They interfere with the absorption of vitamins and minerals, proteins and fats.
-So while brown rice is technically full of nutrition, its antinutrients prevent your body from benefitting from the nutrients.
-Why is this an issue with brown rice but not white rice?
-This phytic acid is present in the bran, or outer layer, and this is removed in the processing of white rice.
-Say goodbye to the zinc, iron, magnesium, and calcium that you just consumed in your helping of brown rice.
+So while brown rice is technically full of nutrition, its anti-nutrients prevent your body from benefitting from the nutrients.
 Phytates can reduce protein bioavailability and impair the function of certain digestive enzymes.
 Phytic acid in wheat and grain products may be an overlooked cause of tooth decay.
+Why is this an issue with brown rice but not white rice?
+Because phytic acid is present in the bran, or outer layer, and this is removed in the processing of white rice.
+Sound like a good idea to remove it?
+Say goodbye to the zinc, iron, magnesium, and calcium.

 - Trypsin inhibitors.
 Mammals produce a digestive enzyme called Trypsin to better digest food.
 But brown rice contains a trypsin inhibitor in the outer embryo of the rice seed, and this inhibits digestion of proteins.